valtech/aem-easy-content-upgrade/Readme.md

 # Requirements

 AECU requires Java 8 and AEM 6.4 or above.
+For AEM 6.3 please install the last 1.x version of AECU.
 Groovy Console can be installed manually if [bundle install](#bundleInstall) is not used.

 | AEM Version   | Groovy Console | AECU |
 | ------------- | -------------- | ---- |